vestrel00/contacts-android/docs/basics/update-contacts.md

 val update = Contacts(context).update()
 ```

-> If you want to update the device owner Contact Profile, read [Update device owner Contact profile](./../profile/update-profile.md).
+> ℹ️ If you want to update the device owner Contact Profile, read [Update device owner Contact profile](./../profile/update-profile.md).

-> If you want to update a set of Data, read [Update existing sets of data](./../data/update-data-sets.md).
+> ℹ️ If you want to update a set of Data, read [Update existing sets of data](./../data/update-data-sets.md).

 ## A basic update